Testing to Ensure the Safety of Donated Blood

-Testing for these infectious diseases often is done by antibody screening.
+Testing for the infectious diseases in the bulleted list above often is done by antibody screening.
 However, newer tests for viruses are available that detect the genetic material of the viruses, which shortens the window of time in which the virus may be undetectable in a donor.
 Known as nucleic acid amplification testing (NAT), this methodology is being used routinely to screen donated blood for hepatitis and HIV and has helped improve the safety of the blood supply in this country.

 Confirmatory tests are performed in duplicate if any test results are positive in order to rule out false positives.
 If both confirmatory test results are negative, the initial screening result may be considered a false positive.
 Depending on the facility and the guidelines used, the unit may then be released for use.
 Some facilities discard the unit regardless of the confirmatory test result.